GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   A reference is called to have a _linkage conflict_ when there is a static linkage conflict caused by the reference.

+- **Static linkage error**: a reported error for a reference as the result of a static linkage check.
+  A static linkage error contains the information on the source class and the destination class of the reference.
+Each static linkage error has one of the three types:

+  - _Missing class type_ is for errors when where the destination class of a class reference does not exist in the linkage classpath.
+This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the linkage classpath.
+    The reference that causes a missing class error is called a _dangling reference_.

+  - _Missing method type_ is for errors when a method reference has a  static linkage conflict.

+  - _Missing field type_ is for errors when a field reference has a static linkage conflict.

 - **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_ of the class usage graph.
 In other words, when a static